 Clam Chowder is such a staple in American food, I can think of nothing better on a cold winter day then some hot soup, so with the weather being so frigid lately I figured it was a great time to fill us up with some creamy hot chowder bowls.
 It is one of Nathans favorite things I make.
 He was very please when I told him what was for dinner.
 This is all from scratch no can soup base and stock.
 The only thing canned is the clams, if I could of had them fresh I would prefer it that way.

-Start out my heating your pot on medium heat, add two tablespoons of butter.
 While that is melting and getting nice and hot and bubbly, finely chop one medium onion.

 Three sticks of celery

 While the veggis are sweating chop two medium potatoes.
 These have been waiting patiently in a dark brown bag in the garage since fall.
 Nathan grew so many potatoes this last summer!
 They come in handy!
-Cut these beauties into small cubes

 At this point go back to your pot add some red pepper flakes, you control the heat so add as much as you like.
 We like it with a little kick so I add about two teaspoons.